asjad99/Foundational-CS/README.md

 ### Data Science

 > Data products provide actionable information without exposing decision makers to the underlying data or analytics (e.g., buy/sell strategies for fnancial instruments, a set of actions to improve product yield, or steps to improve product marketing).

+ > Data Science is the art of turning data into actions.
+Tis is accomplished through the creation of data products, which provide actionable information without exposing decision makers to the underlying data or analytics (e.g., buy/sell strategies for fnancial instruments, a set of actions to improve product yield, or steps to improve product marketing).
+Performing Data Science requires the extraction of timely, actionable information from diverse data sources to drive data products.
+Examples of data products include answers to questions such as: “Which of my products should I advertise more heavily to increase proft?
+How can I improve my compliance program, while reducing costs?
+What manufacturing process change will allow me to build a better product?”
+Te key to answering these questions is: understand the data you have and what the data inductively tells you.

-A data product provides actionable information without exposing decision makers to the underlying data or analytics.
+> A data product provides actionable information without exposing decision makers to the underlying data or analytics.

 ##### Examples include: